I just came across a great piece of content that goes really in depth to analyze different keyword research tools over at Auhtorityhacker.com.

 I thought it might be better to first explain why you need to use your website as a keyword research tool.
 This will put things in perspective for you.
 The answer should be rather obvious, people are using certain keywords to do a search and some of them lead back to your website.

-First of all you need to monitor which keywords are brining in traffic for you, second of all you need to discover new keywords that are brining in traffic without you optimizing for those keywords.
-That happens all the time, just look at your webmasters data and you will probably see plenty of keywords that resulted in a visitor without you making any effort to optimize your website on-page or off-page for that keyword.
+First of all, you need to monitor which keywords are bringing in traffic for you, second of all you need to discover new keywords that are bringing in traffic without you optimizing for those keywords.
+That happens all the time, just look at your webmaster’s data and you will probably see plenty of keywords that resulted in a visitor without you making any effort to optimize your website on-page or off-page for that keyword.
 So, this actually tells us that we can use our own website as a keyword research tool.
 The reason why is simple, to take advantage of the traffic you are already getting, but could get more if you only optimized for certain keywords that are right under your nose.

 This part is actually very easy; the hard part was getting your attention to the fact that you can use your own website to look for potential traffic getting keywords.